18. Serious Cyclists: MTB, Road, BMX, Touring (Clubs, Group Rides, Camping, More)

 Biking between Salinas and the Monterey Peninsula

 If you might want to ride with experienced bike commuters–who welcome beginners to join them–between the Monterey Peninsula and Salinas, see the Blanco Rd/Hwy 68 post.
-Frank Henderson and Phil Yenovikian are ready to help you ride the Blanco Road route or the Highway 68 route.
-If doing 68 on your own, note the following tips.
+Frank Henderson and Phil Yenovikian are ready to help you ride the Blanco Road route or the Highway 68/Monterey-Salinas Highway route.
+If biking 68 on your own, note the following tips.

 Monterey-Salinas Highway/Highway 68 Corridor

-Now and then I see a cyclist on the freeway–at risk of getting a ticket.
+Now and then I see someone biking on the freeway–dangerous and at risk of getting a ticket.
 That can be avoided here, hence the tips below.

 Sign along Monterey-Salinas Highway/Hwy 68